codacy/docs/docs/repositories/commits.md

 ## Files tab

-The **Files** tab displays an overview of the code quality changes introduced by each file that was changed in the {{ page.meta.page_name }}, together with all files with code coverage data reported in the {{ page.meta.page_name }}.<!--NOTE See https://codacy.atlassian.net/browse/CY-5946 for a discussion around changing this behavior in the future-->
+The **Files** tab displays an overview of the code quality changes introduced by each file that was either changed in the {{ page.meta.page_name }} or that had code coverage data reported.<!--NOTE See https://codacy.atlassian.net/browse/CY-5946 for a discussion around changing this behavior in the future-->

 ![Files tab](images/{{ page.meta.file_name }}-tab-files.png)